 1. Improving customer network experience

-Even with a well-developed infrastructure, one if five mobile customers claim to have had a recent bad experience.
+Even with a well-developed infrastructure, one in five mobile customers claims to have had a recent bad experience.
 Intelligent network analysis brings together multiple points of data and provides actionable insights into the factors behind the mobile experience.
 In fact, the analysis helps telecoms understand which customers actually had a bad experience caused by the network.

 By applying data science and building an AI platform, telecoms can evaluate the customer experience, measured by a performance index, and predicts the potential for bad experiences.